RohanCreations/Solana-TokenLaunchpad/README.md

 # Solana Token Launchpad

 🚀 **Solana Token Launchpad** is a powerful tool that allows users to create and manage tokens on the Solana blockchain with ease.
-Built using the **Solana Program Library (SPL)**, this launchpad enables seamless token creation, transfers, and wallet interactions.
+Built using the **Solana Program Library (SPL)**, this launchpad enables seamless token creation, transfers, and wallet interactions on Devnet.

 ## ✨ Features